Nikita Bedrin: 2026

+Bedrin moved to GB3 in 2026, joining VRD Racing while still being part of the PHM Racing Academy.

 Formula E

 In June 2025, Bedrin was announced to be one of the rookie drivers for DS Penske during the Berlin rookie test, as well as becoming part its Driver Development Program.
+In 2026, he participated in the rookie free practice session during the Miami ePrix, and the Madrid ePrix rookie test.